Bellville, South Africa: Major companies

-Bellville is one of the main business nodes in the Greater Cape Town metropolitan area, home to the headquarters of major corporations such as insurance giant, Sanlam and its subsidiary Santam, Metropolitan, Pioneer Foods, Cipla South Africa, Medi-Rite, Footgear, Afrimat and the Bible Society of South, with most of these companies headquartered in the Tyger Valley commercial node.
+Bellville is one of the main business nodes in the Greater Cape Town metropolitan area, home to the headquarters of major corporations such as insurance giant, Sanlam and its subsidiary Santam, Metropolitan, Pioneer Foods and its subsidiary Bokomo, Bet.co.za, Curro Independent Schools, Cipla South Africa, Medi-Rite, Vital Health Foods, Footgear, Afrimat and the Bible Society of South, with most of these companies headquartered in the Tyger Valley commercial node.

 Many provincial and local government departments maintain regional branches or other offices in Bellville such as Eskom, Department of Water and Sanitation (Western Cape), Water and Sanitation Department (City of Cape Town) and Electricity Services (City of Cape Town).

+Supply chain

+Bellville is home to Danish shipping and logistics company Maersk's Belcon Cold Store facility, one of the Western Cape's largest cold storage sites in terms of capacity, at approximately 32,000 pallet positions as of April 2026.
+The facility primarily supports table grape and citrus exports.

 Geography

 Bellville forms the centre of the Northern Suburbs, and is situated between the low-lying Cape Flats to the south and the rolling hills of Tygerberg to the north.
 It lies at an average altitude of about 80 m (262 ft) above sea level, with the altitude gradually rising towards the north where the suburb of Welgemoed on the slopes of the Tygerberg Hill lies at the highest altitude of 310 m (1017 ft).
 The town borders Durbanville to the north, Parow to the west, Brackenfell to the east, Kuilsrivier to the southeast and Belhar to the south.